GMOD/jbrowse-components/products/jbrowse-cli/README.md

                        For JBrowse 1, location of JB1 data directory similar to http://mysite.com/jbrowse/data/

 OPTIONS
-  -a, --assemblyNames=assemblyNames  Comma separated list of assembly name(s) to filter from this connection.
-Optional,
+  -a, --assemblyNames=assemblyNames  For UCSC, optional: Comma separated list of assembly name(s) to filter from this
-                                     will show all assemblies from connection if unspecified
+                                     connection.
+For JBrowse: a single assembly name

   -c, --config=config                Any extra config settings to add to connection in JSON object format, such as
                                      '{"uri":"url":"https://sample.com"}, "locationType": "UriLocation"}'